Web Management Console

 The following example shows how to do this using the GigaSpaces CLI:

-The above command deploys the Web Management Console to the XAP runtime environment, listening on port 80 with the root context path.
+The above command deploys the Web Management Console to the GigaSpaces runtime environment, listening on port 80 with the root context path.

-For more information about XAP's web application support, refer to the Web Application Support section in the Developer Guide.
+For more information about GigaSpaces's web application support, refer to the Web Application Support section in the Developer Guide.

 You can deploy the Web Management Console to a third-party servlet container, for example, Apache Tomcat (must be Tomcat 8 and above in order to support Java 8).
 Consult your web container documentation for deployment instructions.